-Interview items (92460 and 92500)
+Interview item (92460)

-These items provide for an interview with a person other than the patient.
-A maximum of 4 services in a calendar year can be billed under item 92460 or 92500, or the equivalent face to face item (item 352), in the continuing management of a patient.
-That is, a consultant psychiatrist can bill for a service under item 92460 or 92500 once more in the calendar year if a patient has received three MBS services under any of items 352, 92460 or 92500 in the same calendar year.
+This item provides for an interview with a person other than the patient.
+A maximum of 4 services in a calendar year can be billed under item 92460, or the equivalent face to face item (item 352), in the continuing management of a patient.
+That is, a consultant psychiatrist can bill for a service under item 92460 once more in the calendar year if a patient has received three MBS services under any of items 352, 92460 in the same calendar year.

-Management Plan items (92435, 92436, 92475, and 92476)
+Management Plan items (92435, 92436)

-The new MBS remote attendance preparation and review of GP management plan items have the same diagnosis, assessment and record-keeping requirements as the existing face-to-face MBS items (291 and 293).
+The MBS remote attendance preparation and review of GP management plan items have the same diagnosis, assessment and record-keeping requirements as the existing face-to-face MBS items (291 and 293).
 Please refer to MBS Explanatory Note AN.0.30 for further information.

-Group psychotherapy items (92455, 92456, 92457, 92495, 92496 and 92497)
+Group psychotherapy items (92455, 92456, 92457)

-The new MBS remote attendance group psychotherapy items have the same requirements as the existing face-to-face MBS items (342, 344 and 346).
+The MBS remote attendance group psychotherapy items have the same requirements as the existing face-to-face MBS items (342, 344 and 346).
 It is the responsibility of the practitioner rendering the service to maintain privacy and confidentiality for all participants throughout the service.
 Practitioners should refer to the relevant professional practice standards and guidelines for technology-based consultations.